AnHosu/iot_poc/pubsub.md

         myAWSIoTMQTTClient.publish(topic, messageJson, 1)
         print('Published topic %s: %s\n' % (topic, messageJson))
 ```
-The whole script is [here](https://github.com/AnHosu/iot_poc/blob/master/simple_pubsub.py "simple pubsub example").
+The whole script is [here](simple_pubsub.py "simple pubsub example").
 When run, it will start to listen to the topic subscibed to.
 Once it receives a message with instructions it will start querying the sensor as instructed and publish.
-This way we can toggle between different sensors and even shut off messages when we do not need them and save some money.
+This way we can toggle between different sensors and even shut off messages when we do not need them and save some money.<br>
+This might not be exactly the thing that you want your device to do, but now you have the building blocks to create whatever response you want.
+As a challenge, why not try to set up a topic that controls how often values are published from the device?
+With such functionality, you could adjust the tradeoff between storage cost and data granularity over time.
+# In Production
+Besides the considerations mentioned in the [previous demonstration](publishing.md#in-production), a few additional considerations apply now that we are able to establish two way communication with our devices in the IoT.
+## Applications
+First the fun part.
+What might we actually do with this added capability?
+### Alternate data frequency
+If you store and process less data, it will cost you less but will also give the data scientists less of that precious data paydirt.
+You might want to change the frequency of the data according to current business priorities.
+You will almost definitely want to change the rate to respond to the process.
+A simple on/off switch for when the process is not running will work wonders.
+I would, however, love to see a combined IoT and analytics application that chooses the sampling frequency based on variance in the data and automatically adjusts sampling accordingly.
+### Have an equipment-debugging mode
+The idea of a debugging mode is common in digital applications.
+IoT means brining the digital world to our physical equipment.
+Imagine having a debugging mode for our manufacturing equipment.
+Specifically, this could be a toggleable mode with telemetry from additional sources and at a high frequency.
+### Respond to low-frequency changes
+Control loop managed by PLCs do a great job of keeping a process in control and running smoothly and continuosly.
+One thing they do not do, however, is respond well to low frequency changes and business-induced changes.
+Think of a batch changeover or the change between product variants - it takes time and effort to get the equipment running smoothly again.
+If you have actuating devices as part of the IoT you can start having your manufacturing equipment respond to business priorities or just deal with changes that the PLC does not consider.
+An example could be an automatic change of settings on a change of product variant according to the predictions of a simulation or a model.
+## Security
+If you are in manufacturing or some other regulated context, it might sound scary to have a two way communication between your site and the cloud.
+In all fairness, this could pose a security risk, the magnitude of which depends on the extend of the liberties given to the IoT and connected applications.
+As developers, there are a number of considerations we can make to increase the robustness of the IoT and lessen the burden on ourselves when we maintain the application.
+This is by no means a full list, but just a few obvious starting points.
+### Do not couple control loop and IoT
+Limit the power of actions
+Reserved topics for action commands
+Read about security best practices
+## Topic Management